krodante/questionator/README.md

 end
 ```

-Similar to the `handle_event` function, we'll need to add a `handle_info` function that will handle any events that come in:
+Similar to the `handle_event` function, we'll need to add a `handle_info` function that will be called whenever a new message is published to the topic we are listening to:

 ```elixir
 # lib/questionator_web/live/question_live.ex